imsdev/ims-devops-java-jenkins/README.md

 For information about authentication and build triggers with Jenkins see the [Wiki](https://github.com/imsdev/share2018/wiki)

+### This sample demonstrates how to use Jenkins to:
+  * Build a Java project from GitHub and deploy the build to IMS
+  * Set up and start a Java JMP region using z/OSMF

 ## The steps below include:
 1. Installing Jenkins and Git
 1. Configuring Jenkins with Java and Git